Kew Science Festival at Wakehurst

-Prepare to be amazed at what’s happening inside the billowing vats of liquid nitrogen!
-Discover how Kew scientists are pioneering new techniques to conserve plants and seeds that can’t be banked in the normal way.
+Prepare to be amazed at what’s happening inside the vats of billowing nitrogen!
+Discover how Kew scientists are pioneering new techniques to conserve seeds that can’t be banked in the normal way.
+Watch ice-cream being made with liquid nitrogen.
+Science doesn’t get much cooler!

 What does DNA look like?
 Come and find out for yourself and try your hand at extracting DNA from a strawberry.

-A programme of inspirational workshops and fun shows will keep you enthralled.
-Drop into the Science Café and chat with TV presenter Simon Watt.
+A programme of inspirational workshops and award-winning shows will keep you enthralled.
+Drop in to the Science Café and hang out with TV presenter Simon Watt for a series of family games, quizzes and Q&As to get you thinking

 Food and drink will be available all weekend.